isomerpages/mse-zerowaste/_waste-streams/03-packaging-waste.md

 #### What can you do as a business

 Reducing packaging waste does not just benefit the environment – it also makes good business sense.
-Some tips that businesses can practice include:
+Some tips that businesses can practise include:

 * Re-think and re-design your production processes
 * Reduce the size and thickness of the physical packaging produced